single-cell-data/SOMA/rfcs/profiler.md

   - _Custom Profiler 1 output_
   - _Custom Profiler 2 output_

 As can be seen, the key is a combination of **_Date_**, **_Time_** and **_Process Info_**.
 The idea is to make it easy to query across time for a given process.
 The value consists of executed process detail info, library versions (releases and PR perhaps too).
-Additionally, the user can add platform information (like Single Cell library versions) and git **_SHA1_** and a _description_ for the benchmark. **_Tag_** is a value linking multiple benchmarks (a suite of runs).
+Additionally, the user can add platform information (like SOMA implementations) and git **_SHA1_** and a _description_ for the benchmark. **_Tag_** is a value linking multiple benchmarks (a suite of runs).
 Finally, the profile information also includes time and memory metrics.
 Additionally, it includes the output info of custom profilers.
 Custom profilers will be discussed in the next section.

 There are multiple benefits to have this top-level profiler: